-7 Charities for Christmas Giving: Sir Alec Reed shared his choices.
+7 Charities for Christmas Giving: Sir Alec Reed shares his choices.

 In 2007, Sir Alec Reed, founder of one of the UK’s best known recruitment brands, REED, saw a huge gap in the philanthropic and giving landscape: the opportunity for small, medium and large donors to join together to meet a charity’s needs for a specific campaign.
 From this realisation, Sir Alec has spent more than a decade to make giving easier for all kinds of donors.